circuits/circuits/docs/source/tutorial/index.rst

    class MyEvent(Event):
       """MyEvent"""

-So here's our example where we'll define a new Event claled ``Bark`` and make our ``Dog`` fire a ``Bark`` event when our application starts up.
+So here's our example where we'll define a new Event called ``Bark`` and make our ``Dog`` fire a ``Bark`` event when our application starts up.

 .. literalinclude:: 008.py